 If the University is officially closed, or has a delayed opening or early closing, those staff members who have scheduled and have supervisory approval for vacation, holiday, or sick time for the inclement weather event will be allowed to change their supervisory approved vacation, holiday, or sick time to coincide with the rest of the campus for inclement weather time.

 This policy applies only to staff members who are scheduled to work during the inclement weather event.
 Non-scheduled staff members are not entitled to inclement weather pay.

-While the University is officially closed, essential personnel who work four hours or more will receive additional pay equivalent to their normal shift hours or to hours actually worked, whichever is greater.
+When the University is closed, essential personnel who work four hours or more will receive additional pay equivalent to their normal shift hours or to hours actually worked, whichever is greater.
 Essential personnel who work less than four hours will receive additional pay equivalent to the number of hours actually worked.

 Essential personnel are expected to be at work during inclement weather situations, so must have a plan as to how to get to work under adverse conditions.
 If there are unforeseen circumstances and essential personnel are not able to report when the University is closed they must call in prior to the start of their shift (based on departmental guidelines for advance notice).
 Pay for this time taken will be inclement weather pay.
 If there is no advance notice, then follow normal departmental pay procedures.